MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-SharePoint-Server-2019.md

 The SharePoint home page is also the launching point for users to create new, modern sites on a self-service basis.

-You can reach the SharePoint home page by clicking on the "Sites" icon in the SharePoint app launcher.
+You can reach the SharePoint home page by clicking on the "SharePoint" icon in the SharePoint app launcher.
 The SharePoint home page replaces the old sites.aspx experience.

 ### From the SharePoint home page, you can create sites in different web applications